joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 genie: error: the following arguments are required: wish
 ```

+User *nitish* can run `/usr/bin/genie/` with *sam*'s permissions.
-We have the custom binary program `genie` that takes different arguments.
+The binary program `genie` takes different arguments, and does not seem to help us get anything by using it 'as planned'.

-Let's try and get some info about it using `strings`:
+Let's try and get some info about `genie` using `strings`:
 ```bash
 nitish@djinn:~$ strings /usr/bin/genie